YoelMonsalve/SimpleApp/README.md

 ### How it is made

-This App reads a JSON file, and is able to store the information contained into it, in a MySQL database.
-Then, reads the info and show it on a simple webpage, that is however some stylized to show a nice presentation.
+This App reads a JSON file, and is able to store the information contained in it to a MySQL database.
+Then, reads the info and shows it on a simple but stylized webpage, to show a handy presentation.
 I used some CSS/Bootstrap styles to give that appearance.

 #### Data